-Capuchin balm
+Capuchin Balm

 In the Capuchin Crypt there you can buy now a tincture made according to an ancient Capuchin recipe from the time of Rudolf II.